-By Chad Spitler, July 14, 2025
+By Chad Spitler, Founder and CEO, September 2025

 The two California climate disclosure laws apply to different revenue thresholds:

 Companies may be subject to both laws or only one, depending on their revenue levels.
-Revenue is proposed to be defined as gross receipts under California Revenue and Taxation Code § 25120(f)(2).

 Companies exceeding revenue thresholds must report even if the majority of their business is outside California, provided they meet the "doing business in California" criteria.
-CARB is seeking input on potential exemptions for certain circumstances.

-Timeline:
+Reporting Timeline:

 Verification Requirements: